 Williams offers support to transgender students who have not yet legally changed their name but would like to use a chosen name.
 The Registrar’s Office can arrange to have your chosen name appear in most non-private situations across the College, including email, class lists, and directories.
 Security can also provide you with a College ID that shows your chosen name.

 Your legal name will continue to appear on legal documents like the transcript, College bills, paychecks, and financial aid reports.
 If you are planning to legally change your name in the future, there are advantages to doing so before you graduate.
-To fully understand the nuances of using your chosen name, we highly recommend first meeting with justin adkins, Assistant Director-Gender, Sexuality and Activism at the Davis Center.
-Next step is to meet with Barbara Casey, Registrar and Mary Morrison, Associate Registrar who will discuss the process in more detail.
+Mary Morrison, Associate Registrar, can fully describe the College’s policies, and the Davis Center staff are always here for support as well.